sh377c0d3/hunter_shodan/README.md

 Run:

 `pip3 install -r requirements.txt`

+All setup is done and ready to RUN !!!

 ---------------------------------------------------------

 Input are not Hard coded

 So You have to Input Your Shodan API Key Every Time

-To make it Single Time Edit This script...

 Run :
 1. `user@host~:$ chmod +x hunter-shodan`